William Contreras Player Props: Brewers vs. Mets

-After going 1-for-5 with an RBI in his most recent game, William Contreras and the Milwaukee Brewers face the New York Mets (who will start Max Scherzer) at 7:40 PM ET on Tuesday.
+On Wednesday, William Contreras (coming off going 1-for-5 with an RBI) and the Milwaukee Brewers face the New York Mets, whose starting pitcher will be David Peterson.
+First pitch is at 1:40 PM ET.

-In his most recent game he had a one-hit performance (1-for-5) against the Mets.
+He had a one-hit performance in his most recent game (1-for-5) against the Mets.

 William Contreras Game Info & Props vs. the Mets